 Taking a symbolic view of our life experience can help balance our view of reality.
 Imagine a sliding scale of perception.
 On one side is a perception that is hopeful, joyful, light-infused.
 The other is the polarity of these views: Hopeless, despair, dark-filled.
 Of course, we’d all like to be on the lighter side of the scale, right?
 But sometimes that side isn’t reachable from where we are.
 If we’re interpreting our lives with a negative lens, then sliding into bliss can be a tough task.
 There’s beauty in this, because we can coax ourselves into a place of “it is what it is”.

-Back to my bird.
-The symbolic reasoning that death is a release into a new form of energy helped a little.
+Therefore, the symbolic reasoning that death is a release into a new form of energy helped a little.
 It got me to the middle of that sliding scale.
-It moved me to that centermost point of polarity: Neither here, nor there.
+It moved me to that center-most point of polarity: Neither here, nor there.
 In being in that center, I was able to release everything about the experience.
-Seeing the symbolism of death - how it represents a release from one life into another - got me into "It is what it is".
+Seeing the symbolism of death– how it represents a release from one life into another – got me into “It is what it is”.
 This, in turn, got me to a place of surrender.
 That surrender offered me a space in which I was released from grief, but also uncommitted to joy.
 It sounds funky, but it was a cathartic experience.
 By seeing the death for what it was in a symbolic way, I was able to find balance.
 I could harmonize and center myself.

 Now, this is a pretty extreme example.
 But I used it on purpose to demonstrate the potential inherent in living a symbolic life.